 In 446 CE, the Romans sought to gain the compliance of the Vandal Kingdom through a marriage alliance.
 The plan was to have Eudocia, daughter of the Western Roman Emperor Valentinian III, marry Huneric, the Vandal King Gaiseric’s son.
 However, Huneric was already married to a Visigothic princess, and the Romans were facing down the armies of Attila the Hun.
 As such, the plan was not carried forward.
 Rome survived these tribulations largely thanks to the efforts of the great Roman general Flavius Aetius.
 When the danger finally passed following the death of Atilla, Valentinian had Aetius executed for fear of his power and influence.

 Valentinian III was already viewed as a weak and fickle ruler, so the execution of the talented and popular Aetius was not well received.
 A year later, in 455 CE, he was assassinated by two of Aetius’ followers.
-They were encouraged and assisted by the Roman general Petronius Maximus, an enemy of both Aetius and Valentinian.
+They were encouraged and assisted by the Roman high ranking official Petronius Maximus, an enemy of both Aetius and Valentinian.
 Maximus greatly envied Aetius’ power and influence, while Valentinian had deceived and raped Maximus’ wife, Lucina, several years earlier.
 It was Maximus who poisoned Valentinian’s mind against Aetius in the hope of gaining Aetius’ titles and position.
 When Valentinian denied this request, Maximus moved to have him assassinated.
 With Aetius and now Valentinian dead, Maximus declared himself emperor.

 Damsels in Distress